agritsik/You-Dont-Know-JS/scope & closures/ch4.md

 }
 ```

-The function `foo`'s declaration (which in this case *includes* the implied value of it as an actual function) is hoisted, such that the call on the first line is able to execute.
+> :bangbang: The function `foo`'s declaration (which in this case *includes* the implied value of it as an actual function) is hoisted, such that the call on the first line is able to execute.

-It's also important to note that hoisting is **per-scope**.
+> :bangbang: It's also important to note that hoisting is **per-scope**.
 So while our previous snippets were simplified in that they only included global scope, the `foo(..)` function we are now examining itself exhibits that `var a` is hoisted to the top of `foo(..)` (not, obviously, to the top of the program).
 So the program can perhaps be more accurately interpreted like this:

 ```js
 function foo() {